gaelcolas/Sampler/README.md

 ## Task Variables

-A task variable is used in a build task and it can be set either as a script parameter, as a variable defined in a parent scope, or as an environment variable.
+A task variable is used in a build task and it can be added as a script parameter to build.ps1, set as as an environment variable, and can often be used if defined in parent scope or read from the $BuildInfo properties defined in the configuration file.

 ### `BuildModuleOutput`

 The path where the module will be built.
-The path will for example be use for the parameter `OutputDirectory` for the cmdlet `Build-Module` of the PowerShell module _Invoke-Build_.
+The path will for example be used for the parameter `OutputDirectory` when calling the cmdlet `Build-Module` of the PowerShell module _Invoke-Build_.
 Defaults to the path for `OutputDirectory`, and concatenated with `BuiltModuleSubdirectory` if it is set.

 ### `BuiltModuleSubdirectory`